asmigar/create-nginx/README.md

 7. Install Terragrunt's latest version from [here](https://terragrunt.gruntwork.io/docs/getting-started/install/)

 ## Create Remote State
 Terraform keeps all the info about the resources in a state file.
 Rather than keeping it on local disk, we store it on S3 bucket.
-To learn more read the docs [here](https://developer.hashicorp.com/terraform/language/settings/backends/s3)
+To learn more read the docs [here](https://developer.hashicorp.com/terraform/language/settings/backends/s3).
+This terraform project also creates IAM roles required for running the `infra/dev` and `infra/prod` terragrunt projects.

 1. Run below terraform command to create remote state bucket on your AWS account.
+This will also prompt for your aws cli user mentioned in [Pre-requisties](##pre-requisites)
 ```bash
 cd remote_state; terraform init; terraform apply --auto-approve
 ```